recard-app/recard-card-manager/admin-server/constants/schema-rules/CreditCardSchemaRulesCardDetails.md

 **Rules:**
 - Use 6-digit hex format with # prefix
-- Should complement the primary color
+- **Color Selection**: Use your best guess of what the physical card looks like in real life.
+This should be the accent color used for details, logos, text, or decorative elements on the card.
 - **Usage**: This is used for the accent stripe on the rendered card icon.
 The stripe is minimal and small, so this color acts as a highlight or detail accent.

 ---